GFA World (Gospel For Asia)

 2004 - Bridge of Hope, a child sponsorship program, begins.
 Today, more than 70,000 children are enrolled in centers across Asia.
 Also in 2004, young people come to Texas for the inaugural year of GFA’s U.S.-based discipleship program Road to Reality (now called School of Discipleship).

 2005 - Women’s Fellowships are initiated in churches led by GFA-supported pastors.
 In 2019, these fellowships taught nearly 60,000 illiterate women to read and write, and they provided vocational training to more than 12,000 women needing jobs.

 2007 - Leprosy Ministry Begins; GFA Prints First Christmas Catalog

 2009 - Dr. K.P. releases his book No Longer a Slumdog, highlighting the suffering of children in Asia and the hope many are discovering through GFA’s Bridge of Hope Program.
-Brother Manja is Released.
-2010 - GFA-supported Compassion Services teams hand out thousands of emergency food packets to victims of natural disasters in Sri Lanka, India, and Bangladesh.
+Brother Manja is released.

 2011 - GFA helps open widow-care centers for abandoned widows.

 2014 - GFA releases a feature-length documentary called “Veil of Tears,” which shares the plight of women in Asia and what God is doing for them through GFA-supported women’s ministry.
 GFA moves to Wills Point, Texas, USA.

 2015 - Gospel for Asia responds to Nepal Earthquake